servicetitan/Stl.Fusion.Samples/docs/index.md

 These aren't true RPS, of course - Replica Service simply kills any RPC for cached values that are known to be consistent.
-But nevertheless, it's still a pretty unique feature Fusion brings to the table &ndash; and that's exactly what allows it Blazor samples to share the same code for both WASM and SSB modes.
+But nevertheless, it's still a pretty unique feature Fusion brings to the table &ndash; and that's exactly what allows it Blazor samples to share the same code for both WASM and Blazor Server modes.
 So even though Replica Service is just a client for remote Compute Service, its performance is very similar!